Kite Making for Child Fliers

 At one end of the scale, if the child is very young or of low ability for some reason, they could simply paste a few decorative bits onto the sail of the completed kite and perhaps stick the tail to the kite with tape.

-However, older kids should be able to do it all, with some supervision.
+However, older kids should be able to do it all with some supervision.
 I've kept things ultra-simple for this reason.
 However, I read somewhere that many kids have trouble with knots, so be ready to help in this area.

 MBK Kids Diamond - little Aren runs off downwind with his kite!Toddler kite pilot

-As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads — printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.